 When I started my cookie company back in 2002, it was at the beginning of a massive financial collapse for Argentina.
 The whole country was in crisis.

-Speed forward to 2020 and this time around it's a global pandemic.
-But just like last time around, there are businesses that rise out of the ash heap the current crisis has and is still creating.
-Mind you, this is still pretty bleak with many businesses closing.
+Speed forward to 2020, and this time around, it's a global pandemic.
+But just like last time around, some businesses rise out of the ash heap the current crisis has and is still creating.
+Mind you; this is still pretty bleak with many businesses closing.
 I even closed a franchise store I had been running for a couple of years.

-I know I am missing many, but I do want to at least mention some of the new businesses I have tried out myself and highly recommend to anyone in Buenos Aires who lives here and who eventually will visit.
+I know I am missing many, but I want to mention some of the new businesses I have tried out myself and highly recommend to anyone in Buenos Aires who lives here and anyone who will eventually visit.

 Dill & Tonic is the brainchild of Sorrel Moseley-Williams.
 She's a UK transplant that is now calling Buenos Aires home.
 In the time that I have known her, she has been writing about food and made herself a sommelier.
-She surprised me with her latest co-creation with Martín Westerdahl of Portlander Beer though because I was thinking she was going to do something with wine.
-I have just tried her Dill & Tonic and it's so surprisingly simple and delicious.
-It's ready to go, just add ice and garnish of your choice.
-In this short time, they have managed to get a pretty good distribution into restaurants so it should be pretty easy to find around town.
+She surprised me with her latest co-creation with Martín Westerdahl of Portlander Beer, though, because I thought she would do something with wine.
+I have just tried her Dill & Tonic, and it's so surprisingly simple and delicious.
+It's ready to go; add ice and garnish of your choice.
+In this short time, they have managed to get a pretty good distribution into restaurants, so it should be pretty easy to find around town.
 I ordered directly from the source.

-Rasoi Mahal is the brainchild of Sanchit Singh and I have ordered twice from him already.
+Rasoi Mahal is the brainchild of Sanchit Singh, and I have ordered twice from him already.
 This is home-cooked Indian food at it's finest.
-Rasoi means Kitchen and Mahal translates to Palace so you're getting food made from someone who thinks of his kitchen as a palace!
-He just arrived in February and he missed his Indian food so he started cooking and I for one am glad that he did.
-He also packages everything into biodegradable packaging and the presentation is better than most of the regular delivered foods.
-He also sends me a link to the driver so I can actually see the driver's info, his car's info, and real-time updated map as to where he's at.
+Rasoi means Kitchen, and Mahal translates to Palace, so you're getting food made from someone who thinks of his kitchen as a palace!
+He just arrived in February, and he missed his Indian food, so he started cooking, and I, for one, am glad that he did.
+He also packages everything into biodegradable packaging, and the presentation is better than most of the regular delivered foods.
+He also sends me a link to the driver so I can actually see the driver's info, his car's info, and a real-time updated map as to where he's at.
 The service all around is just perfect.

 Link: Rasoi Mahal

 Ya Cabron is Mexican inspired food that has impressed me a great deal.
 The packaging is amazing.
 It almost feels like Christmas.
 You get a hefty box sealed with a numbered tag.
-You open the box and everything is labeled clearly and neatly and you get a sheet with instructions.
-Not only that, but the food was amazingly good and generous.
-I didn't take many pictures though but trust me, it was all great!
-I got two tostadas de pulpo (fried flat tortilla with octopus); pork rib tacos; braised beef tacos and two craft beer cans from Bierhaus for the win!
-Plus, it came with good-sized lime wedges; cilantro, sliced onions, and all of the sauces you would need!
+You open the box, and everything is labeled clearly and neatly, and you get a sheet with instructions.
+Not only that, but the food was excellent and generous.
+I didn't take many pictures, though, but trust me; it was all great!
+I got two tostadas de pulpo (fried flat tortilla with octopus), pork rib tacos, braised beef tacos, and two craft beer cans from Bierhaus for the win!
+Plus, it came with good-sized lime wedges, cilantro, sliced onions, and all of the sauces you would need!

 Link: Ya Cabron

-Garden Market is a group of young bilingual college students (they do speak English) who looked around and saw that there were a lot of elderly not even wanting to go down to their veggie stands to buy vegetables and they thought why not bring the veggie stand to them?
+Garden Market is a group of young bilingual college students (they speak English) who looked around and saw that there were many elderly not even wanting to go down to their veggie stands to buy vegetables, and they thought why not bring the veggie stand to them?
 They have different sized packs that they offer and options that can be added to your cart.
 They wake up at 4 am to go shopping in the central market and bring fresh produce right to your door.
-I bought the 9kg pack with the premium option that added spinach, cherrie tomatoes, and Hass avocados.
+I bought the 9kg pack with the premium option that added spinach, cherry tomatoes, and Hass avocados.
 I also added a bag of mixed nuts.
 It's like having your own personal shopper that goes straight to the central market for you.

 Link: Market Garden

-It's very easy to focus on only the bad news all around us and the signs of failure and closures.
+It's effortless to focus on only the bad news all around us and the signs of failure and closures.
 This doesn't mean that we all have given up.
-There will always be new sprouts to fill the voids and this small crop of new endeavors is doing just that.
+There will always be new sprouts to fill the voids, and this small crop of new endeavors is doing just that.
 This is only a small sampling.
-I'm sure there are more, but these are the ones I was able to personally use and highly recommend.
+I'm sure there are more, but these are the ones I was able to use and highly recommend personally.